 pN0: Cancer has not spread to the regional lymph nodes.

-pN3: The cancer has spread to one or more inguinal (groin) lymph nodes, and it has grown from that lymph node into the surrounding tissue in the groin, and/or the cancer has spread beyond the lymph nodes in the groin or pelvis, on the same side or both sides of the body.
+pN3: The cancer has grown from the inguinal lymph nodes into the surrounding tissue in the groin, and/or the cancer has spread to lymph nodes in the pelvis.

-M0: There is no distant metastasis.
+M0 (M zero): There is no distant metastasis.